 (C) after each sealed source installation.

 (2) The licensee shall perform the measurements required by paragraph (1) of this subsection in accordance with written procedures established by an authorized medical physicist.
 That individual need not actually perform the spot check measurements.
-The licensee shall maintain a copy of the written procedures in accordance with subsection (www) of this section for inspection by the agency.
+The licensee shall maintain a copy of the written procedures in accordance with subsection (xxx) of this section for inspection by the department .

 (3) The licensee shall have an authorized medical physicist review the results of each spot check and submit a written report to the licensee within 15 days of the spot check.